ritikbalwant/ritikbalwant/README.md

 My name is Ritik Balwant.
 I’m a sophomore pursuing Computer Science and Engineering at MIT Bangalore Campus.
 I enjoy learning languages and frameworks like React, Tailwind and Swift.

-Full-stack Development, Open-Source contributions, UI/UX Design, and Technology are all areas of interest for me.
+Full-stack Development, Open-Source contributions, DevOps, UI/UX Design, and Technology are all areas of interest for me.

 I also enjoy user research, wireframing, prototyping and design in general.